Three Weeks Before Election Day

 Voting on eScan

 When you arrive at the voting area you will trade your Registration Verified tag for a paper ballot and proceed to a voting booth.
-Mark your ballot using a blue or black pen to completely fill in the box next to your choice (There will be pens in the voting booths.).
+On the ballot, mark within the box to the left of your choice using the ballpoint pen in the voting booth.
 If you make a mistake, get the attention of an election officer and he or she will issue you a new ballot.
 When you are done marking your ballot, take it to the eScan and place it in the ballot feed slot.

 - If the ballot is properly marked, eScan accepts the ballot and displays the waving American flag to indicate that the ballot has been recorded.